 I agree that the Woodward trial brought a new kind of medical evidence to the courtroom.
-The au pair agency that had placed the nanny paid for first-rate attorneys, who brought in experts with impeccable credentials.
+The au pair agency that had placed the nanny, or possibly their insurance company, paid for first-rate attorneys who brought in experts with impeccable credentials.
 In his decision to set Woodward’s sentence at time served, Judge Hiller Zobel cited the nanny’s confusion, inexperience, and immaturity.
 I have to wonder if he wasn’t also influenced by the testimony of witnesses like biomechanics pioneer Lawrence Thibault, ScD, who had designed the experimental mannequins for the Duhaime research that raised the first scientific questions about shaking theory in the 1980s.
-The televised trial featured a better organized and articulated defense than the 1997 trial that drew me into this arena, or any of the others I’ve researched from that era, including Shirley Ree Smith’s.
+The televised trial certainly featured a more organized and better articulated defense than the 1997 trial that drew me into this arena, or any of the others I’ve researched from that era, especially Shirley Ree Smith’s.

 “Few signs of SBS”